parsingphase/parsingphase.github.io/mastodon/index.md

 - \- [Mastodon.online](https://mastodon.online/about)
 - \- [C.IM](https://c.im/about)
 - \- [Mastodon.cloud](https://mastodon.cloud/about)
+- \- [Masto.AI](https://masto.ai/about) - a second server from the admin behind the popular but overloaded Mstdn.social

 Note that with the surge of users from Twitter, many servers are having to temporarily limit signups.
 This list may change or become outdated frequently.